remotion-dev/remotion/packages/docs/docs/lambda/without-iam/example.md

 ---
-image: /generated/articles-docs-lambda-examplesetupwithoutiamuser.png
+image: /generated/articles-docs-lambda-without-iam-example.png
-id: examplesetupwithoutiamuser
 title: Example setup without IAM user
-slug: /lambda/example-setup-without-iam-user
-crumb: "Lambda"
+crumb: "Lambda without IAM"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This is a follow-up for the serverless function from [Using Lambda without IAM user](/docs/lambda/using-lambda-without-iam-user).

 ### Prequisites

 - Ensure that your local AWS profile is able to deploy to AWS.

 ### Setup

 #### 1. Clone or download the project

 The project can be found at [`reference project`](https://github.com/alexfernandez803/example-lambda).

 #### 2. Install dependencies